mirlindm/Dragons-of-Mugloar/README.md

 <img alt="Challenges" src="./src/assets/UI_Screenshots/Challenges.png">
 <img alt="Successful Challenge Solving" src="./src/assets/UI_Screenshots/ChallengeSolved.png">

+## TODO in the application (a couple of improvements that can be done)

+- Use a state management library such as Redux, MobX, etc., in order to have a centralized global state and access game details directly from the shared store.
+Currently, the state is managed through passing the props among components (not the ideal practice), as the application is rather small.

+- With a global shared store for managing application state, in place, it would enable to extract more dedicated components in the application.

+- Testing the React components thoroughly through Jest or React Testing Library.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.